 The Portal Gun: This is the one gizmo that makes him the most wanted man in the whole universe across various dimensions.
 Using this green gun, Rick can instantaneously travel across various dimensions (but not necessarily time).
 This is how he has access to tech from all over the inter-dimensional universe.

-The Space Cruiser: Rick's batmobile that's made out of scrapped garage parts is capable of space and interdimensional travel with impenetrable defenses.
-While not elegant or classy, it is a vehicle that could put the Millennium Falcon or even a death star out of commission with relative ease.
+The Space Cruiser: Rick's batmobile which is made out of scrapped garage parts is capable of space and interdimensional travel with impenetrable defenses.
+While not elegant or classy, it is a vehicle that could put the Millennium Falcon or even a Death Star out of commission with relative ease.

 The Neutrino Bomb: A weapon of Rick's own making, the neutrino bomb is powerful enough to decimate a planet.
 He has used it, (unsuccessfully I might add) on various occasions to blow up planets or moons.